-Therefore this fencing will follow the specification taken from Section 6.2 of BS5837:2012 "default specification for protective barrier", without the lateral bracing, and shall be constructed from a vertical and horizontal framework.
+This specification for protective fencing will be used to the south of the site access from Adversane Lane and for the sections of access track which lie next to the woodland.
+The fencing will follow the specification for the tree protection fencing set out in Section 6.2 of BS5837:2012, "default specification for protective barrier" (see diagram below).
+This tree protection fencing shall be constructed from a vertical and horizontal framework, well braced to resist impacts.
 The vertical tubes will be placed with a maximum interval of 3m and driven securely into the ground.
 Onto this framework, welded mesh panels (such as HERAS fencing) will be securely fixed.
 The protection fencing shall be marked with all-weather notices bearing the words "Tree Protection Area Keep Out".